aleksas/food_nutrition_classifier/README.md

 		cd food_nutrition_classifier
 	```
 2. Download the meta-data and image database and place those in the repo, at location `path/to/food_nutrition_classifier/`.
-3. Obtain the necessary Python packages, and switch Keras backend to Tensorflow.
+3. Install [Miniconda](https://conda.io/miniconda.html) and obtain the necessary Python packages, and switch Keras backend to Tensorflow as shown below.

 	For __Mac/OSX__:
 	```